Postcards From The Edge Case: When One Size Doesn't Fit All

 Licensing

 This presentation is licensed under a Creative Commons 4.0 Attribution-ShareAlike License.
-Please credit Alex Byrne (abyrne at piercecountylibrary dot org) or HeofHIShirts for the attribution requirements of any derivative works.
+Please credit Alex Byrne (abyrne at piercecountylibrary dot org) or TheyofHIShirts@glammr.us or HeofHIShirts for the attribution requirements of any derivative works.
 Or if you like this work and would like to quote it at someone else.

 Any content linked to or used in this presentation, and any video or audio recordings of this presentation may not be governed by this license - please check with the appropriate content owners before reusing any content not specifically governed by this license.